 What happens if you do not agree with Council’s compliance decision?

 If you feel that Council’s enforcement action is incorrect or at odds with Council’s Compliance and Enforcement Policy you can request a review.
 Where the relevant legislation sets out a specific process for a review, that is the process which applies (e.g. application to VCAT for a review of a planning permit decision).
 In other cases, the first step is an internal review by Council.
-If you would like to request an internal review, write to the Murrindindi Shire Council’s CEO to do so.
-The CEO will then appoint a senior Council officer who hasn’t been involved in the compliance action or decision to date to undertake the review.
+If you would like to request an internal review, click here(PDF, 248KB) to download the application form.
 The review will be completed in a timely manner – typically within 30 days.
 Additionally, you can refer the matter to a relevant external body, such as Ombudsman Victoria.